wp-plugins/sf-move-login/readme.txt

 = Multisite =

-Not tested, but should be ready for Multisite.
+Not ready for Multisite, yet.

 = Requirements =